Yolo Vision Shenzhen

 To understand Flash Attention, it helps to look at the architecture of a GPU (Graphics Processing Unit).
 A GPU has high-capacity but slower High Bandwidth Memory (HBM) and low-capacity but incredibly fast on-chip SRAM.
 Standard attention implementations repeatedly read and write large matrices to the slow HBM, which creates a backlog.

 Flash Attention uses a technique called "tiling" to break the large attention matrix into smaller blocks that fit entirely within the fast SRAM.
 By keeping these blocks in the fast memory and performing more computations there before writing the result back, the algorithm significantly reduces the number of read/write operations to the HBM.
 This innovation, introduced by researchers at Stanford University, makes the process "IO-aware," meaning it explicitly accounts for the cost of data movement.
-You can explore the mathematical details in the original research paper.
+You can explore the technical details in the original research paper.

 Distinction From Related Terms